(A 6.5 Minute Read)

 Like the third son, a child looks up to their Daddy and wants to be just like him.
 They are eager to spend time with him and to participate in everything that he’s doing.
 Our Father in Heaven is a good Father and He is happy to allow us to do that.
 This requires open communication and the development of relationship.

 Prayer is simply talking to our Father.
-It’s a conversation like one you’d have with a close friend who you can talk to about everything.
-He’s there to help you.
-He loves to hear you.
+It’s a conversation like one we’d have with a close friend who we can talk to about everything.
+He’s there to help us.
+He loves to hear us.
 He wants us to be able to talk every little thing out with Him and to be involved in our healing and growing process.

 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 Philippians 4:6